-Contract and Custom Feeding Operations - Livestock or poultry kept by you on "this place" on a contract or custom basis should be included on this report REGARDLESS OF OWNERSHIP.
-Report of an immission or poultry on the place on December 31, 1987.
+Contract and Custom Feeding Operations - Livestock or poultry kept by you on "'this place" on a contract or custom basis should be included on this report REGARDLESS OF OWNERSHIP.
+Report as "INVENTORY" numbers of animals or poultry on the place on December 31, 1987.
 Report as "SOLD" animals and poultry kept on a contract or custom basis and removed or sold from the place in 1987.
-It the sale price or market value is not known, give your best estimate of the market value of the animals or poultry when they left the place.
+If the sale price or market value is not known, give your best estimate of the market value of the animals or poultry when they left the place.